CriliasMiller/CriliasMiller.github.io/README.md

 ## Career Summary

-Zhenxing Zhang is a master’s student and a member of the Communist Party of China, serving as Party Branch Secretary and holding other student leadership roles.
+Zhenxing Zhang is a master’s student.
 He is currently an algorithm research intern at Zhipu AI, with research interests in multimodal large models and cross-modal learning between images and text.

 ---